How to Easily Hang Christmas Stockings With a Stocking Rod

 I use ONE curtain rod, or dowel, suspended between TWO traditional Christmas stocking holders.
 And that’s it!!!

-Keep a look out for two heavy stocking holders that have a hook or loop large enough to slip a thin curtain rod, or wooden dowel for farmhouse style, through.
+Keep a look out for two heavy stocking holders that have a hook or loop large enough to slip a thin curtain rod, or wooden dowel through.

 NOTE: The hooks do not need to circle down as mine do.
 They CAN be the typical simple up-turned cup.
 The important piece is the depth the weight sits back from the edge of the mantel.

-Now How to Hang Your Christmas Stockings Themselves:
+How to Hang The Christmas Stockings On the Rod:

 When my stockings easily fit within the space, and I’m looking for a simple way, perhaps the easiest way, I just use a twist tie to attached each stocking loop to the rod.

 You can add a bit of festive spirit, tie them with a short length of decorative ribbon in your color scheme, like above.

-But when my grouping outgrows the allocated width and the cuffs start overlapping, then I like to tie the stockings to the rod with ribbons of varying lengths to vary the stagger the heights.
+When my grouping outgrows the allocated width and the cuffs start overlapping, then I like to tie the stockings to the rod at different levels to stagger their heights.

+Yippee!!
 Now that you have reclaimed your mantel from the chorus line of individual stocking holders, it has become a great place to really showcase your style and the theme of your holiday decorations.

 Look closely.
 My two stocking holders, as pretty as they are, are buried behind my chosen decor.
 So really the decor determined the placement of the holders.